surdebmalya/data-structure-implementation/README.md

 # Data Structures Implimentations
 Here I will implement data structures and also solve coding questions from various sources.
+## Algorithms
+Here I am implementing different algorithms based on various data structures.
+## Coding Practice
+Here you can find the code of the problem given from differnt coding platforms.
 ## Data Structures
 Here you can find implementations of differnet data structures.
-## Coding Practice
-Here you can find the code of the problem given from differnt coding platforms.